Bonfire Night Family Quiz

 And what shall we do with him?

 Commemorating the anniversary of the Gunpowder Plot to blow up parliament, Bonfire Night is celebrated in my family with hot chocolate and (safe) fireworks.
-Sadly this year may be a little different with restrictions cancelling the biggest displays.
-However you can still celebrate this year from home and learn all about the history of Guy Fawkes with our Bonfire Night family quiz.
+To help you celebrate we've created a bonfire night quiz!

 - Who was the Gunpowder plot targeting and why?